September 10, 2021

 The common solution is to go with LED's that have a removable/replaceable driver.
 A lot of LED lights on the market today come with a removeable AC driver that can be replaced (especially for commercial fixtures), but if you don't want to replace the driver for every single one of your light bulbs/fixtures, there is a better way.

 The best solution is to replace AC drivers with DC drivers and DC power distribution.
 This is what the products we manufacture here at Argentum Electronics do.
 Our DC microgrid creates a single localized, and highly efficient (up to 99%) conversion from AC to DC, and the DC power is then distributed to all the devices that require DC power (including LED lights).
-This saves our customers on lighting power bills (20% on average), and makes their LED lights last much longer (up to the full lifetime of the LED chips).
+This saves our customers on lighting power bills (20% on average), and makes their LED lights last much longer (up to the full lifetime of the LED chips, which could be 100,000 hours).

-Remember, if your bulbs are powered directly by DC they are going to last longer, and you’re not just saving money when it comes to buying light bulbs, you're also saving on your power bill, and helping to save the planet.
+Remember, if your bulbs are powered directly by DC they are going to last longer, and you’re not just saving on the quantity of replacement bulbs or fixtures you buy, you're also saving on your power bill/operational costs, and helping to save the planet.